verhas/javageci/DELEGATOR.md

 Delegator creates these methods automatically.
 If you want to create some of the methods yourself then delegator will just skip those during code generation.

-The appropriate workflow is to create the test code:
+The appropriate workflow is to create first the test code that will check the generated code or generate the code when the check fails.

 ```java
     @Test